gotlougit/arti-sample-projects/README.md

 - A connection checker, which runs on a user's machine to help report whether different ways to connect to the Tor Network work (ie, normal Tor connections, Snowflake Tor connections, obfs4 Tor connections etc.)

+- A `pt-proxy` program that allows you to use obfs4 independently of Tor to obfsucate your own traffic